“Synthesis of S-N and da/dn Life Evaluation Technologies”

 Resources on Fatigue

 President, Bill, Sr. began his career in the Naval Nuclear Program at Westinghouse/ Bettis.
 He is currently active on the ASME Subcommittee on Design, and serves as a Contributing Member of the ASME (BPV III) Working Group on Fatigue Strength.
-He has also published numerous papers on design, fatigue and fracture.
+He has also co-published numerous papers on design, fatigue and fracture.

 O’Donnell Consulting performs engineering design and analysis – including fatigue & failure analysis on equipment to AWS, API and ASME Code.

 Give us a call to discuss your engineering challenges.